 Using fuel or electricity on business means you might be able to claim tax relief.
 As a rule, whether you use your own vehicle, or a company vehicle, will determine what you can make a claim.

-Note: Unless you are travelling to a temporary place of work you will not be able to claim for the cost of getting to your job.
+Note: Unless you are travelling to a temporary place of work you will not be able to claim mileage to and from work or your job.

 Using your own vehicle for business may qualify you for 'Mileage Allowance Relief'.
 First, add up the business mileage used in the tax year.
 Then, multiply it by the approved mileage rates to get your claimable amount.